-Swedish death cleaning is a continual process, not an end in itself.
+Swedish death cleaning is a continual process, not a single task you can check off your to-do list.
 While you may be inclined to give yourself a hard deadline to do it all, don’t.
 Magnusson allots herself a week per room in her own death cleaning process and takes a break to breathe between each accomplishment.

-Then, try to repeat this process seasonally or annually, to prevent the clutter from returning.
-Not only will you spare your surviving loved ones additional emotional trauma and financial burden (from storage unit fees, estate managers’ compensations, and more) at the time of your passing, but you’ll also live a better life by de-cluttering your space.
+Try to repeat this process seasonally or annually, to prevent the clutter from returning.
+Not only will you spare your surviving loved ones additional emotional trauma and financial burden (from storage unit fees, estate sale companies’ compensations, and more) at the time of your passing, but you’ll also live a better life by decluttering your space.
 “Life will become more pleasant and comfortable if we get rid of some of the abundances,” Magnusson writes, because “mess is an unnecessary source of irritation.”
 Who can’t relate to the peaceful feeling that comes when everything finally has a place in the home and you can see work surfaces and kitchen countertops once more?

 With Magnusson’s words in mind, I realize now that my mother was on to something.
-Rather than leave a big mess for us to clean up when she passed away (thankfully, not until recently)—or, worse, get rid of something that one of us would truly cherish—she dispersed her possessions among us and actually got to see them being used and enjoyed by our various families, including her grandchildren and great-grandchildren.
+Rather than leave a big mess for us to clean up when she passed away—or, worse, get rid of something that one of us would truly cherish—she dispersed her possessions among us and actually got to see them being used and enjoyed by our various families, including her grandchildren and great-grandchildren.
 And that’s not morbid at all.